-The MEd ULT programme is designed to be flexible and, as such, it is possible to take each stage of the programme over two years if needed (provided you have not had any periods of interruption).
-However, experience shows us that those who complete each stage within a year tend to better maintain their engagement with the programme.
-We therefore encourage all students to complete each stage within the normal one-year period where possible, using the option of two years as a backup if necessary.
+In line with Imperial's Single Set of Regulations, the maximum period of registration on the Master's in ULT is normally 48 months.
+The PG Cert and PG Dip stages of the ULT programme are designed to be completed in one year each, but the programme flexibility allows for the final MEd stage to be taken over two years if needed.
+However, experience shows us that those who complete the MEd stage within a year tend to better maintain their engagement with the programme.
+We therefore encourage all students to complete it within the normal one-year period where possible, using the option of two years as a backup if necessary.

-If you would like to spread your stage of study over two years, you should first discuss this with your supervisor or personal tutor.
-If they agree that this is the best course of action for you, you will need to complete a form to action this - please contact the relevant course mailbox for details (pgcertult@imperial.ac.uk / dipult@imperial.ac.uk / <a href="mailto:meanth:meanth-meanth
+If you would like to spread over the MEd over two years, you should first discuss this with your supervisor.
+If they agree that this is the best course of action for you, you will need to complete a form to action this - please contact medult@imperial.ac.uk for details.